wvanderwey/ROP/Get-started.md

-For a quick start a toy example with 2508 unmapped reads is distributed with the ROP package.
+For a quick start, a toy example with 2508 unmapped reads is distributed with the ROP package.
 Please note that selected reads are randomly selected from a normal skin (SRR1146076) RNA-Seq sample and might not represent the typical reads of RNA-Seq experiment.
 The reads are provided for demonstration purposes and can be accessed under ROP directory.
 Instruction for the analysis of the full RNA-Seq sample (SRR1146076) are provided [here](https://github.com/smangul1/rop/wiki/ROP-analysis:--one-RNA-Seq-sampe).

 ```
 /rop/example/unmappedExample.fastq